 CGI embraces a culture of "giving-back."
 If selected for funding, each team member must choose both a service and a research requirement from among a menu of options including presenting through the Carolina Navigators program, creating a Culture Kit, or assisting with a CGI sponsored event.
 The requirements may be integrated into your documentation and engagement plan.
 Please note that these are subject to change and will be communicated to you at a special award acceptance session for recipients.

 Further, your entire team must attend the day-long GO!
-Global Orientation on Culture and Ethics Pre-Departure Orientation on April 13, 2013.
-Those who attended GO! in 2011 are not required to attend again, however they are strongly encouraged to and will have the opportunity to attend different workshops to expand their competencies.
+Global Orientation on Culture and Ethics Pre-Departure Orientation on April 5, 2014.
+Those who attended GO! in a past year are not required to attend again, however they are strongly encouraged to and will have the opportunity to attend different workshops to expand their competencies.

 Finally, you must submit a brief online report at the completion of your project.